Andy-set-studio/hankchizljaw.io-legacy/_works/writeupp-design-system.md

 The app development process allowed us to simplify existing WriteUpp features and optimise them for small devices.
 It also allowed us to develop new features such as expense tracking, which eventually rolled into the main WriteUpp app after proving its worth in the mobile app.

 The app went down a storm with the users who absolutely loved it.
-It continues to be well received today thanks to the constant great work from the WriteUpp team.
+It continues to be well received today thanks to the consistently great work from the WriteUpp team.